 Again, I went off in an attempt to take some extraordinary photography.
 After wandering around the temple, I went off to look at the crater.
 Where I presumed it should have been was just a small looking pond.

 There was a footbridge there, made out of cables.
-This swayed from side-to-side as you walked on it.
-The views from up there were excellent, but would have been made much better if it hadn’t had been for the haze or was that smog.
+This swayed from side to side as you walked on it.
+The views from up there were excellent.
+They would have been better if it had not been for the haze, or was that smog.

 Later, just before we headed back to our resort, we went to see traditional silk weaving.
-This was interesting, especially when I originally came from the part of the world-famous for its weaving.
+This was interesting, especially when I come from the part of the world-famous for its weaving.

 There is not much really that can beat Huddersfield Fine Worsteds.
-The weaving slow and cumbersome.
+The weaving here was slow and cumbersome.
 The weaver confirmed that she got 300 baht (£6) a week for her work.
 My dad bought a silk shirt which looked nice on him.
-Unfortunately, they didn’t have one in my size.
+Unfortunately, they didn’t have any in my size.